mpv-player/mpv/DOCS/man/en/options.rst

     (default: 3).

 --volume=<-1-100>
-    Set the startup volume in the mixer, either hardware or software (if used with ``--softvol``).
+    Set the startup volume.
 A value of -1 (the default) will not change the volume.
-See also ``--af=volume``.
+See also ``--softvol``.

 --no-vsync
     Tries to disable vsync.
+(Effective with some video outputs only.)

 --wid=<ID>
-    (X11, OpenGL and DirectX only)
+    (X11 and win32 only)
-    This tells mpv to attach to an existing window.
-Useful to embed mpv in a browser (e.g. the plugger extension).
-Earlier this option always filled the given window completely, thus aspect scaling, panscan, etc were no longer handled by mpv but had to be managed by the application that created the window.
-Now aspect is maintained by default.
-    If you don't want that use ``--no-keepaspect``.
+    This tells mpv to attach to an existing window.See ``--slave-broken``.

 --x=<width>
     Scale image to width <width> (if software/hardware scaling is available).